 Fish Handling Guidelines

 Florida's anglers should be proud of their conservation efforts.
 They have helped to restore or sustain valuable fisheries, including snook, red drum and spotted seatrout.
 As the number of anglers continues to grow and our coastal habitats come under increasing stress, it becomes more important than ever to release those fish that cannot be harvested in as good a condition as possible.
 The next angler will thank you for it.
+Learn more about fish handling guidelines.

 Monofilament Recovery and Recycling Program